 ATMs are widely available.
 All common international credit cards are accepted.
 English instructions are usually available.
 It is often possible to pay by card in shops, restaurants and at gas stations.

 Check to make sure your health insurance covers travel abroad.
-If not, you would be wise to take out travel insurance, so that medical costs will be covered by your insurance in case of illness abroad.
+If not, you would be wise to take out travel insurance.

 Since 2006 smoking is prohibited in all public places and offices.
 A limited ban on smoking applies in restaurants and bars.
 Smoking is only allowed outdoors or in designated smoking areas which have become rare.
 Disregarding this law will incur heavy fines.

-In Spain it is customary that 5-10% is left on the table for the staff in the gastronomy business.
+In Spain it is customary that 5-10% is left on the table for the waiter/waitress.
 Small coins below 10 cents are considered impolite.
 In taxis, you can round up the amount to the nearest 50 cents or Euro.